Will my course content display in the Blackboard app?

 At this time, we recommend that instructors and course builders use plain text in test and assignment instructions to ensure the best display for students in the Blackboard app.
 Some formatting that is supported for other types of content doesn't show to students in assessment instructions.

-Adaptive release and review status
+Adaptive release, conditional availability, and review status

 - From the Build Content menu, select Item.
 Don't select from the Mashups section of the menu.